akhtarnabeel/ecoforecastCS/README.md

 # EcoForecast:
+##  A Scalable and Secure Cyberinfrastructure for the Repeatability of Ecological Research

 EcoForecast aims to support ecology research by providing state of the art cloud based infrastructure facility for the ecological forecasts.